Conformal prediction beyond exchangeability: Background and related work

 \section{Background and related work}

-We briefly review several distribution-free prediction algorithms that offer guarantees under an exchangeability assumption on the data.
+We briefly review several distribution-free prediction methods that offer guarantees under an exchangeability assumption on the data and symmetry of the underlying algorithm.
 We also set up notation that will be useful later in the paper.